ThuyenPV/mx-flutter-components/README.md

     "@@locale": "en",
     "counterAppBarTitle": "Counter",
     "@counterAppBarTitle": {
-        "description": "Text shown in the AppBar of the Home Screen" }
+        "description": "Text shown in the AppBar of the Dashboard Screen" }
 }
 ```